aig0216/aig0216.github.io/projects.md

 Collaborators: Dr. Carl Schmitt, Dr. John All, Willmer Sanchez Rodriguez

-Funding: National Science Foundation, United State Antarctic Program

 Years: (2016) & (2018)

-The American Climber Science Program (ACSP) is a non-profit organization that conduct and facilitate research and conservation in remote and mountain environments.
+The American Climber Science Program (ACSP) is a non-profit organization that conduct and facilitate research and conservation in remote mountain environments.
 The ACSP has been working in the mountain ranges of Peru for 10 years studying the impacts of human use and climate change on the fragile mountain environments.

 [American Climber Science Program](https://www.climberscience.org/)

 **Light-absorbing Particles in the Snowy Range, Wyoming, University of Wyoming**